Teyras/MT/text/chapters/120_checks.md

 in subsequent iterations.

-Although it is possible that 100 measurements is not enough to detect such a warmup period, it seems improbable.
+Although it is possible that 100 measurements is not enough to detect such a warm-up period, it seems improbable.
 Therefore, we can conclude that warming up is not an important factor in our measurements, even though it happens on a small scale.